Tahiti: Death

 The Tahitians believed in the afterlife, a paradise called Rohutu-noʻanoʻa.
 When a Tahitian died, the corpse was wrapped in barkcloth and placed on a funeral bier, fare tupapa ʻu, which was a raised canoe awning on posts surrounded by bamboo.
 Food for the gods was placed nearby to prevent them from eating the body, which would condemn the spirit to the underworld.
-Mourners would slash themselves with shark's teeth and smear the blood on barkcloth placed nearby.
-Most importantly, the Chief Mourner donned the parae, an elaborate costume that included an iridescent mask made of four polished pearl shell discs.
+Mourners would slash themselves with a shark's teeth and smear the blood on barkcloth placed nearby.
+Most importantly, the chief mourner donned the parae, an elaborate costume that included an iridescent mask made of four polished pearl shell discs.
 One disk was black, signifying Po, the spirit world, while one was white, signifying Ao, the world of people.
 A crown of red feathers signified ʻOro.
 A curved wooden board, pautu, below the mask contained five polished pearl shells, which signified Hina, the moon goddess.
 Hanging below were more shells in rows, ahu-parau, representing the Pleiades, believed to be the eyes of former chiefs.
 Finally, a ceremonial garment, tiputa, covered the body and was decorated with an apron of polished coconut shells, ahu-ʻaipu.